This Summer EXPLORE THE BEST OF VAIL

 Choose non-stop air service straight to Vail with bespoke guest services upon arrival.

 Experience the convenience and beautiful views of flying into Eagle County Regional Airport (EGE), a short 40-minute drive from Vail.
-The airport offers several summer flight options on United, Delta, and American Airlines with nonstop service from markets such as Denver, Dallas, Chicago, and Atlanta.
+The airport offers summer flight options with service from Denver and Dallas.
 Land at EGE and start your vacation a little earlier!

 Pick up your rental car and wind through the picturesque Vail Valley to The Lodge at Vail, A RockResort, in the heart of the village.
 The Lodge, one of Vail’s original hotels, offers 56 guest rooms with modern mountain-chic finishes and air conditioning (not often found in mountain hotels).